 You’ll need to submit the following documents:

 - Your recent pay stubs

-Be completely upfront about your past difficulties.
-They’ll be discovered anyway, and very early in the process.
+It’s best to be completely upfront about your past difficulties.
+They’ll be discovered anyway – and very early in the process.

 Make Yourself Readily Available For Lender Questions

 As with any major financial hit, there’s a road to recovery.
-If you are diligent and disciplined, you can put your bankruptcy behind you and successfully secure a mortgage.
+If you’re diligent and disciplined, you can put your bankruptcy behind you and successfully secure a mortgage.

 Get started with Rocket Mortgage® today to get preapproved or discuss your options with one of our Home Loan Experts at (888) 452-0335.